Primechain/primechain-api-docs/docs/usecases/letter_of_credit.md

 ## 3.3 Publishing a letter of credit to TRADE-Chain

-To create, encrypt, sign and publish data to the blockchain, use `post /api/v1/encrypt_sign_store_data_sawtooth` and pass 2 parameters:
+To create, encrypt, sign and publish a Letter of Credit to the blockchain, use `post /api/v1/encrypt_sign_store_data_sawtooth` and pass 2 parameters:
 1. the primechain sawtooth private key
 2. the data